Proculus Julius: Livy's account

 In the Augustan-era historian Livy's From the Founding of the City, Romulus is attending a public review of the army at Palus Caprae when a sudden, violent storm envelops him in mist.
 When it clears, the King is gone.
-The nobles sitting hear him claimed that he had been carried into the sky by a divine force.
+The nobles sitting near him claimed that he had been carried into the sky by a divine force.
 The commoners present hail their now lost king and proclaim him a god.
 Despite this, Livy relates that there was among a few people found the suspicion that the nobles had killed and dismembered him.
 Proculus is described by Livy as being a trusted authority on "magnae rei" (great/supernatural events).
 He tells the people that at dawn, a vision of Romulus descended from the sky and told him that Rome would become the ruler of the world.
 Livy notes the readiness of the Roman people in accepting Julius's testimony as being "mirum" (extraordinary).